jujinkim/FixedOrderStaggeredGridLayoutManager/README.md

 recyclerView.layoutManager = lm
 ```

-### ViewHolder-side runtime size change
+### Runtime Size Changes (ViewHolder/Adapter)
-If your ViewHolder replaces children at runtime and height may change, you have two options:
+When a ViewHolder replaces children at runtime and its measured height may change, choose one of:

 1) Implement the interface and use the injected callback
 ```kotlin